cimentadaj/info_to_read/README.md

 Deep Learning with R: https://www.manning.com/books/deep-learning-with-r Use the code fccallaire for a 42% discount on the book at manning.com

-Data Wranling with R: https://www.amazon.es/dp/B077Y1JK5Y?tag=itsalockeco09-21
+Data Wrangling with R: https://www.amazon.es/dp/B077Y1JK5Y?tag=itsalockeco09-21

 ### API's